Prohelion/prohelion.github.io/docs/Open_Source/ArrowPoint_Telemetry/10_Setup.md

 ## Docker based Install
 The software infrastructure required to run the ArrowPoint Telemetry system is complex and the simplest way to install the solution is using Docker.
 Docker is a container management solution designed to provide containers for applications or in our case application components such as a database or Splunk.
 The containers then run on a docker instance which is installed on your PC.
 Prohelion has prepared Docker containers with the right setup for your database and Splunk configuration.
-While you can setup these manually, it’s complex and we wouldn’t recommended it.
+While you can setup these manually, it’s complex and we would not recommended it.
 If you are not wanting to use Docker then please see the Docker Free Installation information below.

 To install the ArrowPoint Telemetry system download a copy of the code from the [GitHub repository](https://github.com/Prohelion/ArrowPoint-Telemetry) by cloning the code or downloading a release zip.